Passing Parameters Through URLs

 Custom Field Parameters

-You can create custom entity fields that you can use to track information that is specific to your business.
-Custom entity fields can be included in online customer forms.
+You can create custom entity fields to track information specific to your business.
+You can include these fields in online customer forms.

-A marketing manager creates a custom check box field called Product Trial Candidate to identify leads willing to test new products.
-When a lead clicks the link to "try New Products – Free!”, they move to an online lead capture form.
-The Product Trial Candidate box is checked on the online form, and on the lead record NetSuite creates when the lead submits the form.
+A marketing manager creates a custom box field called Product Trial Candidate to find leads willing to test new products.
+When a lead clicks the link to "Try New Products – Free!", they're taken to an online lead capture form.
+The Product Trial Candidate box is checked on the form and on the lead record NetSuite creates when the form is submitted.

 If you want to pass custom field information into your online lead capture forms, first determine the custom field ID.
 It is in the ID field on the custom field record.
 A URL with custom field parameters should follow this format: